bscs3cmobilebankingapp/Group-14-NUX-Mobile-Banking-App/README.md

 # Features
 The screen shots below jeopardize the complete Mobile Banking Application Project.
-1.Create New account with email
+1. Create New account with email
-2.Saved user Data with FireStore
+2. Saved user Data with FireStore
-4.Forgot Password options
+3. Forgot Password options
-5.Verify User Email Using OTP
+4. Verify User Email Using OTP

 # Create New account with email
-#Saved user Data with FireStore
+# Saved user Data with FireStore
-#Forgot Password options
+# Forgot Password options
-#Verify User Email Using OTP
+# Verify User Email Using OTP

 # Requirements
-Android Studio 4.0 or higher (installed on a Mac, Linux, or Windows machine) Android device in developer mode with USB debugging enabled USB cable (to connect Android device to your computer) or Use the configured specific Mobile device Android version of Android Studio Emulator
+*Android Studio 4.0 or higher (installed on a Mac, Linux, or Windows machine) *Android device in developer mode with USB debugging enabled *USB cable (to connect Android device to your computer) or Use the configured specific Mobile device Android version of Android Studio Emulator

 # Demo Video
 Click the link to watch

 # Researcher/Developer:
-Brando Jurada
+*Brando Jurada
-Micaela Andrea Quinones
+*Micaela Andrea Quinones
-Julyd Ann Cortina
+*Julyd Ann Cortina
-Hanna Mhie Silvestre
+*Hanna Mhie Silvestre

 # Subject:
 Mobile Application Development